In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 Once you know what happened, you need to determine whether there is an applicable law protecting you from the deeds of the online business.

-If you doubt that your data has been collected and processed without your consent or another legal basis, submit a request to know or a request to object to the processing.
+If you doubt that your data has been collected and processed without your consent or on another legal basis, submit a request to know or a request to object to the processing.

-If you fear that your data has been transferred to a country without sufficient data protection standards, a request to know would provide you with the information you need.
-If the controller does not respond, then something may be wrong here.
-Aside from that, not responding to a request is a violation for itself.
+If you fear that your data has been transferred to a country without sufficient data protection standards, a request to know will provide you with the information you need.

 In practice, if a French internet user interacts online with a UK business, both the French law and the UK law apply, both of which are aligned with the GDPR of the EU.